SPOILER ALERT: A few plot points are mentioned but I try to be vague and speak in generalizations.

 Clunky controls felt like a game designed for PC then later mapped to a console controller, and not very well.
 God of War was not an easy game, but I never felt like the game itself got in my way.
 In WITCHER 3, I felt like I was constantly fighting the game controls, not just fighting enemies, and no amount of getting gud would overcome that.

 After awhile, the gameplay loop of fight, loot, repair, repeat, got me thinking I would make a lot more money, with a lot less effort, if Geralt gave up witchering to became a florist or an herbalist.
-I just didn’t see the point in continuing to wreck Geralt’s weapons and armor for… what?
+I could gather flowers and herbs, and sell them, without wrecking Geralt’s weapons and armor for… what?
 I wasn’t getting rich.
 I wasn’t earning goodwill.
 Everyone I tried to help seemed to be doomed, anyway.

 Skyrim has its dark corners and twisted tales, too, but it also had opportunities to make meaningful choices and to do good in the world.
 Try to do the right thing in WITCHER 3, and it’s always fucked up.
-Damned if you do, damned if you don’t.
+You are always damned if you do and damned if you don’t.

 Plague, war, rape, misogyny, suicide, domestic violence, miscarriage, injustice, oppression, kidnapping, slavery, cannibalism and torture aren’t my ideas of fun.
 The excessive violence against women in WITCHER 3 made me uncomfortable.
 Women killed by lovers, husbands, angry mobs.
 Every dead wraith had a sad story.